UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 <details>
 <summary>Expand</summary>

-In this example we will not be using spaCy for tokenisation, lemmatisation, and POS tagging, as we will be using the [Indonesian TreeTagger](https://github.com/UCREL/Indonesian-TreeTagger-Docker-Build) that has been wrapped in a docker container.
-Therefore, first you will need to [install docker](https://docs.docker.com/get-docker/).
+In this example, we will not be using spaCy for tokenization, lemmatization, and POS tagging, as we will be using the [Indonesian TreeTagger](https://github.com/UCREL/Indonesian-TreeTagger-Docker-Build) that has been wrapped in a docker container.
+Therefore, first, you will need to [install docker](https://docs.docker.com/get-docker/).
 After installing docker you will need to build the Indonesian TreeTagger docker container locally, of which by doing this you agree to the [TreeTagger license](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/Tagger-Licence) (this license stops you from re-distributing the TreeTagger code, therefore please do not upload your built docker container to a registry like [Docker Hub](https://hub.docker.com/)), like so (docker container size roughly 139MB):

 ``` bash
 docker build -t indonesian-treetagger:1.0.0 https://github.com/UCREL/Indonesian-TreeTagger-Docker-Build.git#main